Edword-create/odin-recipes/README.md

 # odin-recipes
-In this project i will learn how to build the basic "blog" with recipes.
+In this project i will build a repertuar of blogs with different designs to improve my html and css skills with help of odin project.